Skip to Content

 Fortunately for the LGBTQ community in Lebanon, Lebanese judges have very recently started to pass rulings determining that A.534 does not apply to homosexuality, thus paving the way for decriminalization.
 Read what it's like growing up gay in Lebanon in our interview with gay local Hadi from Beirut.

 In addition, Lebanese politicians openly campaign for the decriminalization of homosexuality, which is a positive sign of changing times.
-For more, check out our article about gay travel in Lebanon.
+For more, check out our article about gay travel in Lebanon and read about our traumatic experience of getting blacklisted by the Immigration Police at Beirut Airport.

 The stunning city of Petra in Jordan with the clouds